dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

   },
   {
     id: 99996,
-    joke: 'When Chuck Norris goes to out to eat, he orders a whole chicken, but he only eats its soul.'
+    joke: 'When Chuck Norris goes out to eat, he orders a whole chicken, but he only eats its soul.'
   }
   ];
   res.json(foodJokes);